 'Document logic' (also called "Menu Driven Document Assembly") is a wonderful tool.
 It can make the document assembly process much easier than the alternative of having to select, copy and paste in each clause one-at-a-time (or manually highlight unnecessary text and delete it).

-It is document logic that make or break a document assembly program.
+It is document logic that can make or break a document assembly program.
 If easy, the program has 'legs'.
-If not, it flounders and this is where software becomes shelfware.
+If not, it flounders, and seemingly good software becomes shelf-ware.

 Document logic can be tough.
 It requires an understanding of a new 'language' and syntax.
 It demands lots of testing to make sure that everything is properly constructed.
 Nowhere is "GIGO" (garbage in, garbage out) more applicable.